AVEVA/CONNECT-data-services-developer-docs/content/communities/community-accept-invitation.md

 When another tenant invites you to a community, you receive an email invitation that you can use to join.

 **Note:** Invitations are valid for 14 days before they expire.
-If you do not accept the invitation within that time, or you do not receive an invitation email, you must request a new invitation from the owning tenant.
+If you do not accept the invitation within that time, or you do not receive an invitation email, you must request a new invitation from the administrative tenant.

 To accept an invitation, follow these steps: